CickandLimited/arta-precourse/README.md

 2. Copy this plugin's folder into `wp-content/plugins/` on your WordPress site and activate **Ayotte Precourse Portal**.
 3. Activation automatically creates the pages `Precourse Forms` (dashboard) and `Precourse Form` (form display).
 4. A new **Precourse Portal** menu will appear in the WordPress admin with tools for invites, debugging, progress tracking and form management.
+5. Configure an external forms database from **Precourse Portal → Form DB Settings** if you plan to use the custom form manager.

 ## Basic Usage